 For the last 14 years working to build his own business, even while being employed by other companies, he worked hard to become successful at achieving his dream of owning his own business.
 For Mr. Remi to own his own business meant “to have the freedom to live, freedom to decide who you are and take the responsibility”.
-Commenting that the biggest accomplishment is building a business of his own that KPMG valued to the 63.9m euros worth.

 Currently Vladimirs is a business owner of a group of companies with the goal to leave the European region and expand to the United States and Asian.
 Vladimirs comments “From my own business vision, I do not see in European market and significant opportunities to earn with high margins and to grow.”

 Where did the idea for your career come from?

 The idea came from such companies like Google, Deloitte, KPMG and Apple, I was trying to make something special, that is not like anything else.
 But what I have managed to achieve is not what I want anyway, I am working on a new brand and a new business that hopefully would be my heritage and that is one of the reasons to move the business to the states.

 What does your typical day look like and how do you make it productive?